 What is NYSSSA?

-The New York State Summer School of the Arts (NYSSSA), celebrating its 48th season, is a summer arts residential intensive program funded by the New York State Education Department and student tuition.
-The four week, pre-professional summer curriculum includes individual and group instruction designed to help each student explore and develop his or her talents in ballet, choral studies, modern dance, visual arts, media arts, orchestral studies or theatre.
-Approximately 6-8 hours a day, six days a week, are spent working in the student’s area of concentration.
-Students will live in a college dorm and take classes from college professors and working performing/visual artists.
-All students attending NYSSSA must reside at the host campus - a commuter option is not available.
+Founded in 1970, the New York State Summer School of the Arts (NYSSSA) is a highly-competitive summer arts residential program funded by the New York State Education Department and student tuition.
+The four week, pre-professional summer curriculum includes individual and group instruction designed to help each student explore and develop their talents in ballet, choral studies, modern dance, visual arts, media arts, orchestral studies, or theatre.
+Students live in a college dorm and take classes from performing and visual artists for 6-12 hours a day, six days a week in their area of concentration.

 Where are the schools located?